About Me

 Research

-Modeling the Galaxy-Halo Connection: Developing an AI-accelerated Galaxy-Halo model for multiwavelength cosmological surveys using N-body simulations and semi-analytical simulations modeling the evolution of the dark matter halos surrounding galaxies and other substructure.
-The aim is to obtain a computationally efficient, physically motivated model of the evolution of both baryonic and dark matter.
-This is done via JAX auto-differentiation methods, allowing for a fully differentiable model of the gas within dark matter halos, as an update to the original Baryon Pasting (BP) code.
-We also include dependencies on mass accretion history, concentration history, AGN feedback, and cosmology (via Abacus-Summit).
+Modeling the Halo-Gas-Galaxy Connection: We are developing a computationally efficient, physically motivated model of the evolution of both baryonic and dark matter.
+This is done via JAX auto-differentiation methods, allowing for a fully differentiable model of the gas within dark matter halos, as an update to the original Baryon Pasting code.
+We also include dependencies on mass accretion history, concentration history, and AGN feedback.
+(Gluck et al. in prep)

 Machine Learning the Circum-Galactic Medium with CAMELS